Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Introduction

-It is demonstrated in \cite{long2021active,zhang2021active} that the higher downlink throughput of the active IRS-aided system is achieved with a modestly increased hardware cost and additional amplifying power budget.
-Since the energy consumption is a crucial issue in WPCNs, we are interested about whether deploying active IRS outperforms deploying passive IRS or not in terms of throughput performance.
-On the other hand, as revealed in \cite{wu2021irs,wu2021dowe}, for passive IRS-aided WPCNs, the uplink (UL)-adaptive scheme is equivalent to the static IRS beamforming scheme, which halves the number of IRS phase shifts (PSs) to be optimized and the signalling overhead practically required for the UL-adaptive scheme.
-However, for active IRS, the amplitude of the RE can also be adjusted smartly in addition to the PSs, which provides new degrees of freedom and imposes additional amplifying power constraints for system optimization.
-Therefore, whether the aforementioned conclusion still holds remains an open question when introducing active IRS in WPCNs.
+Although the active IRS-aided system presents a desirable performance in regard to signal transmission \cite{long2021active,zhang2021active}, whether this advantage still holds or not when employing the active IRS in WPCNs compared with its passive counterpart is unknown since the active IRS requires additional amplifying power and the energy consumption is a crucial issue in WPCNs.
+On the other hand, as revealed in \cite{wu2021irs}, for passive IRS-aided WPCNs, the UL-adaptive scheme is equivalent to the static IRS beamforming scheme.
+However, for active IRS, the problem formulation is rather different due to the newly imposed amplifying constraint.
+Therefore, whether the aforementioned conclusion still holds remains an open question in active IRS aided WPCNs.

-Motivated by the above, in this paper we investigate an active IRS aided WPCN where an active IRS is deployed to assist the downlink (DL) wireless energy transmission (WET) and UL wireless information transmission (WIT) between a hybrid access point (HAP) and multiple devices, as shown in Fig. \ref{fig:Channel}.
+Motivated by the above, in this paper we investigate an active IRS aided WPCN where an active IRS is deployed to assist the downlink (DL) wireless energy transmission (WET) and uplink (UL) wireless information transmission (WIT) between a hybrid access point (HAP) and multiple devices, as shown in Fig. \ref{fig:Channel}.
 To the best of our knowledge, this is the first work that introduces the active IRS in WPCNs.
-To guarantee the fairness, we aim to maximize the weighted sum throughput (WST) of all devices via jointly optimizing the resource allocation and the reflection coefficient matrix, subject to the new amplifying power and amplifying amplitude constraints at the active IRS.
-In particular, to trade off between the practical performance and implementation complexity, we investigate three beamforming setups at the active IRS, namely user-adaptive IRS beamforming, UL-adaptive IRS beamforming, and static IRS beamforming, as elaborated later.
+To guarantee fairness, we aim to maximize the weighted sum throughput (WST) of all devices via jointly optimizing the resource allocation and the reflection coefficient matrix, subject to the amplification power and amplifying amplitude constraints at the active IRS.
+In particular, to trade-off between the practical performance and implementation complexity, we investigate three beamforming setups at the active IRS, namely user-adaptive IRS beamforming, UL-adaptive IRS beamforming, and static IRS beamforming, as elaborated later.